Jennifer Monson, Director

 John Monson, Treasurer

-John is currently working to improve public school student diversity in San Francisco and develop a program for helping disadvantaged students gain confidence and skill in math.
+John works with disadvantaged public school students to help them gain confidence and skill in math.
+He also recently joined the Board for Southern Exposure (SoEx) a leading San Francisco arts organization supporting emerging artists.
 John had a long career in Silicon Valley.
 He founded the online travel startup NileGuide, he helped start and was COO of PayCycle, the leading online payroll service for small business.
 John also spent many years at Intuit where as head of marketing he built Quicken into the leading personal finance software and was the General Manager of QuickBooks, making it the must-have accounting software for small businesses.
-He is also a sporadic artist and spends as much time as possible in the outdoors, often bird watching, trying to keep up with the enthusiasms of his son.
-John, his wife Susie, and his son Eddie live in San Francisco.
+He is an active artist and spends as much time as possible in the outdoors, often bird watching, trying to keep up with the enthusiasms of his son Eddie.
+John, his wife Susie and Eddie live in San Francisco.